Shopping in New York

-5+ Hot Spots for Cheap Shopping in New York - Outlet Malls & More
+5+ Hot Spots for Affordable Shopping in New York

-Even with all of the diverse New York City attractions and events, shopping remains at the top of visitors' lists for must-do NYC activities.
+Alongside New York City's diverse attractions and events, shopping remains at the top of many visitors' lists of must-do NYC activities.
 After all, NYC is at the center of the world’s fashion and retail industry and is home to some of the best-known stores in the country.

 Looking to fit in some fun activities and sightseeing alongside your shopping crusade?
 The below suggestions are a great way for newcomers to familiarize themselves with the city, all while saving a bunch of money on top attractions, tours, and more.